Adam Smith

 National Oceanic and Atmospheric Administration

-Smith regularly briefs the U.S. Subcommittee on Disaster Reduction on U.S. disaster costs and is an NOAA expert on U.S. disaster loss data in support of the international Sendai Framework for Disaster Risk Reduction (2016-2022), the National Institute of Standards and Technology National Windstorm Impact Reduction Program (2018-2021), and the American Meteorological Society Committee on Financial Weather Risk Management (2015–2022).
+Smith regularly briefs the Science for Disaster Reduction working group on U.S. disaster costs and is an NOAA expert on U.S. disaster loss data in support of the international Sendai Framework for Disaster Risk Reduction (2016-2024), the American Meteorological Society Committee on Financial Weather Risk Management (2015–2024) and the interagency Hazards and Natural Capital Accounting Working Group.